brumaireverlag/Ghost/README.md

 Copyright (c) 2013-2026 Ghost Foundation - Released under the [MIT license](LICENSE).
 Ghost and the Ghost Logo are trademarks of Ghost Foundation Ltd. Please see our [trademark policy](https://ghost.org/trademark/) for info on acceptable usage.

+# Modifications:
+- some ghost portal member apis are augmented by our own implementation, those augmented routes can be set in `/apps/portal/src/utils/api.js endpointFor()`
+- ghost notification bar: notification sent by custom event are displayed as portal notifications